skepticfx/tlsjack/README.md

     -V, --version             output the version number
     -l, --listen <port>       TLS port to listen on.
-Defaults to 443 -w, --logfile <filename>  Log requests to a file
+Defaults to 443 -w, --logfile <filename>  Log requests to a file -f, --forward <filename>  Forward all requests to a specific host

 ```
 ##### Listen on port 1531 and Log requests to a file